White House / Consumer Privacy

 Mar.
 10: The Arizona state House Government and Higher Education Committee reported out HB 2647, which would establish minimum data security standards for state and local government agencies.

 Mar 10, the Arkansas state House Public Health, Welfare and Labor Committee reported out HB 1618, an act to limit the use of criminal background check information and to increase employment opportunities for persons with criminal records.
-Specifically, the bill states that “[a]n employer shall not inquire into or consider the criminal record of an applicant for employment until the employer has extended a conditional offer of employment to the applicant.”
-Once an offer has been extended, the bill would permit an employer to consider the applicant’s criminal record if:
+Specifically, the bill states that “[a]n employer shall not inquire into or consider the criminal record of an candidate for employment until the employer has extended a conditional offer of employment to the candidate.”
+Once an offer has been extended, the bill would permit an employer to consider the candidate’s criminal record if:

-- The applicant has been convicted of a felony within the past ten years from the date of the background check request; or
+- The candidate has been convicted of a felony within the past ten years from the date of the background check request; or

-- The applicant has been convicted of a misdemeanor within the past five years.
+- The candidate has been convicted of a misdemeanor within the past five years.